-It might be as simple as updating the color of some paint or as complicated as completely changing the floor of a home.
+It might be as simple as changing the color they initially decided on, or as complicated as completely changing the floor of their home.
 When these changes pop up, even a seemingly small deviation from the plan can turn into several big changes very quickly.

 1. The When and the Why

 A little extra time or money on your end can translate into large changes for us.
 The first step towards understanding what we do is to understand the when and the why of change orders.

 In the construction industry, any time that we deviate from the original renovation plan, that’s considered a change order.

 Changing the cabinets in a kitchen, wanting different tile in the entryway, and asking for the relocation of appliances, all after your renovation project started, are all examples of change orders.

 Change orders can be a point of confusion for homeowners, and this is mostly because of scheduling.

 We’re saying that a change order occurs when the schedule changes, and homeowners take that quite literally and assume that we mean all scheduling.
 Because we do make clear schedules for progress on each part of your renovation, people tend to think that if something takes an extra hour, we will charge them for the added time.
 This is not the case.